LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Testing support

 Experimental support for the VS Code Testing API is provided.
 This allows browsing and running tests from the "Testing" pane.
 After running the "Logtalk: Run Tests" command at least once, the "Testing" pane shows all the test results.
-You can then run tests from the "Testing" pane by clicking on the play button next to a test, a test object, or a test file.
+Alternatively, you can also click in the "Run Tests" button at the top of the "Testing" pane.
+You can then run individual tests or groups of tests from the "Testing" pane by clicking on the play button next to a test, a test object, or a test file.
 You can also navigate to a test by clicking its name.

 ### Hover contents